|1. Degrees and Specializations Offered

-Six half-course equivalents (including French 605 or Spanish 601, depending on the language of study).
+Eighteen units (3.0 full-course equivalents), including French 605 or Spanish 601, depending on the language of study.

 Master of Arts (course-based)

-Ten half-course equivalents (including French 605 or Spanish 601, depending on the language of study).
+Thirty units (5.0 full-course equivalents), including French 605 or Spanish 601, depending on the language of study.

 Applicants lacking the requisite background in language or literature may be admitted as qualifying students.
 In this case, extra course work is normally required.
 A qualifying oral examination based on set texts may be required before the students attain regular Master of Arts status.
 Courses taken as a qualifying student do not normally count as part of the student's course requirements.